 Applicants must show an understanding of the impact of spiritual care, not religious care.
 Spiritual care is more encompassing than religious beliefs and while faith is a large part of many people’s spirituality, it is only a part of spiritual care.
 We are looking for applicants who are able to demonstrate a deep understanding of all aspects of spiritual care.

 It has long been recognized that emotional and spiritual care play an important role in the medical setting.
 There is growing evidence that religious beliefs and spirituality bring forth and support the body’s inner healing systems.

 Please keep in mind that we are asking students to write about the importance of SPIRITUALITY IN HEALTHCARE, not about individual religious practices or specific religious beliefs.

 Please submit your essay to firstname.lastname@example.org and include the following in order for your submission to be considered:

 - Date and location of your graduation ceremony

-Emailed submissions must be sent prior to midnight on April 2, 2021.
-If submitted by regular mail, they must be date-stamped on or before the 2nd.
+Emailed submissions must be sent by noon (12pm) on April 13, 2022.
+If submitted by regular mail, they must be date-stamped on or before the 13th.

-All submissions will be evaluated by a committee of the CHABC board of directors and the recipient of the bursary will be announced by the end of April 2021.
+All submissions will be evaluated by a committee of the CHABC board of directors and the recipient of the bursary will be announced in May 2022.